List of Major League Baseball managers: Texas Rangers

 When the Minnesota Twins moved to Minneapolis for the 1961 season, a new Washington Senators team was established in the United States capital as an expansion franchise, with Mickey Vernon as manager.
 The new Senators played in Washington, D. C. for 11 seasons, finishing with a winning percentage over .500 only once—under Ted Williams in 1969.
 After the 1971 season, the team moved to Arlington, Texas and became the Texas Rangers, named after the Texas Ranger Division of the state's law enforcement agency.
 Bobby Valentine, who led the team for parts of eight seasons (1985–1992), is the franchise leader in managerial wins and losses in the regular season (581–605).
 Johnny Oates was the first Rangers manager to lead the team to the postseason; however, his playoff record is 1–9.
 Oates and Buck Showalter have won the Manager of the Year Award with the team.
 Among managers who have led the Rangers for a full season or more, Billy Hunter amassed the highest winning percentage (.575).
 Ron Washington led the Rangers since 2007, but he resigned in September 2014, to focus on his family.
 Tim Bogar then took over as interim manager.
 In October 2014, the Rangers named Jeff Banister as their new manager.
 He was fired late in the 2018 season and replaced by Don Wakamatsu for the remaining 10 games.
 On November 3, 2018, Chris Woodward was hired as the club's 27th manager.
 Woodward was fired on August 15, 2022.
 Tony Beasley managed the rest of 2022.
-On October 21, 2022, the Rangers hire Bruce Bochy as team's manager.
+On October 21, 2022, the Rangers hired Bruce Bochy as team's manager.
+The day after the 2025 season, the Rangers announced that Bochy will not return as manager for the 2026 season.
+Skip Schumaker was hired 4 days later.